Elevation Design

 Example 3: Moving System Down While Preserving Slopes

-- Identify pipes to modify.
-In this case the fist pipe or pipes of the system (for ‘Only selection’ mode) to move up or down
+- Identify pipes to modify and select them.
+In this case the first pipe or pipes of the system (for ‘Only Selection’ mode) to move up or down.

-- Apply changes - system moves up while preserving all slopes
+- Apply changes.
+The system moves up while preserving all slopes.

 Note: the version on the image may not reflect the latest version of DiCivil Package.